wemsteral/CV/README.md

 _Sole iOS developer (July 2020 - Feb 2021):_

-An assignment that involved building a wealth management application from scratch.
+An assignment that involved building a wealth management application offering users a portfolio of tools and features, for example: Identity check and customer account creation, ISA application, investment risk questionnaire.

 I was required to create an iOS application that was a 'fast follower' of an established web application, from scratch.
 This involved the planning and setting up of the project: the design pattern, frameworks, repository, continuous integration and deployment.
+The project also involved the integration of multiple third party SDKs and linking to a CMS.

 _iOS developer (November 2019 - June 2020):_